All Episodes

 Exactly right.

-When you when you make a dollar from selling tea, like the eliminate stand.
+When you make a dollar from selling tea, like the lemonade stand, You didn't take it from anybody.

-There's a there's a there's a medium of exchange there.
+There's a medium of exchange there.

-And it's, of course, purchase by choice.
+And it's, of course, purchased by choice.

 But when the government gives you a dollar, they had to first take that dollar from somebody.

-Speaking of tea, I got I got this email.
+Speaking of tea, I got this email.

-It's it's it's very heartwarming.
+It's very heartwarming.

-So this is the day that people begin sampling it.
+This is the day that people begin sampling it.

 And so this is the day that we find out if they like it.

-If they like it, then you have a whole new world of new avenue of advertising opens up called word of mouth.
+If they like it, then you have a whole new world of a new avenue of advertising opens up called word of mouth.

 Dear Rush, I ordered a 12-pack of your sweet tea first to see how good it is, and it lived up to your hype.